wangbx66/contextual-bandit/README.md

 ## Experiment

-* Before running, please modify "flowtest.py" accordingly, then
+* Before running, please modify the code *bleedtest.py* accordingly, then

 ```
-python3 flowtest.py
+python3 bleedtest.py
 ```

-* Logs in human-understandable format are attached in "log"
+* Logs in human-understandable format are attached in *log*